NexusTools/NexusFramework/README.md

 NexusTools PHP/Website Framework

+This project is free to use and distribute under the terms of the `Lesser Genneral Public License Version 3` as published by the `Free Software Foundation`.
-Check `license` for licensing information.
+Check `resources/license` for more information.